 Municipal Aggregation Program

 Once again, the Village of Mt.
-Zion was able to negotiate a competitive electricity supply rate for our residents!
-Through an RFP process, Constellation Energy quoted a rate of $0.10899/kWh, an increase from $0.07859/kWh.
-This is a 12-month agreement that will begin in June of 2025.
-It is anticipated Ameren's rate will be over $0.11/kWh.
+Zion has secured a competitive electricity supply rate for our residents.
+Through a formal RFP process, Direct Energy provided a rate of $0.1276/kWh, an increase from the current rate of $0.10899/kWh.
+This agreement is for a 14-month term beginning in June 2026.

-The electrical aggregation program is an opt out program, so residents and small businesses will automatically be enrolled unless they choose to opt out or sign an individual agreement with another company.
-Customers who opt out cannot re-enroll for a minimum of 12 months.
+The electrical aggregation program is an opt-out program, meaning residents and eligible small businesses will automatically be enrolled unless they choose to opt out or enter into an individual agreement with another supplier.
+Customers who opt out will not be eligible to re-enroll in the program for a minimum of 12 months.

 Frequently Asked Questions